lesbaa/react-ssr-switch/README.md

 React SSRSwitch
 ===============

-A react component for selective rendering of content on either the client or the server and avoids all those annoying checksum errors
+A react component for selective rendering of content on either the client or the server and avoids all those annoying checksum errors, inspiration taken from [kadirahq](https://github.com/kadirahq/react-no-ssr)'s awesome component.

 ### Install